MG-ng/Android_Room_relationship_example/README.md

 Simple to understand Android Room example of relationships

-I made this project to learn more about the andrpod room framework.
+I made this project to learn more about the android room framework.

 I hope this project helps you too :)